SaiHarika16/Vehicle-counter-video-analytics/README.md

 - You can use your own videos by placing them in `video data/` and updating the input path in the notebooks.
 - Output videos are saved in the working directory or `outputs/` folder.
 - Each notebook is designed for clarity and ease of modification for research or production.

 ---

+## Contributing
+Contributions are welcome!
+If you have suggestions for improvements, bug fixes, or new features, please open an issue or submit a pull request.
+When contributing code, ensure it is well-documented and tested.
+For major changes, please discuss them via an issue first to ensure alignment with the project's direction.

+---